ErabaReta/philosophers/README.md

 Any other philosopher number N sits between philosopher number N - 1 and philoso- pher number N + 1.

+And the most important thing the program must not have any data races.
 ## logs: